SDiFI/masdif/README.md

 Any change to either the files [seeds.rb](db/seeds.rb) or `config/credentials.yml.enc` will not be reflected until you re-seed the database !

+### Roles
+The admin interface supports 2 roles: `admin` and `user`.
+The `admin` role has full access to all resources and can create new users and admins.
+The `user` role has read-only access to all resources and can only change its own user profile.
+Moreover the `user` role can only index messages but not show details of a message.

+The `admin` role cannot change its role or delete itself.
+You need to create another admin user first to modify the old one.
+This is to prevent locking yourself out of the admin interface.

 ## chat_widget
 The `chat_widget` section contains options for the web chat widget.
 You can enable/disable the widget and change the